 Olga Phoenix is a national speaker, trainer, and an advocate.
 She is a founder and president of Olga Phoenix Project: Healing for Social Change, an organization dedicated to foster vicarious trauma prevention among trauma professionals, and to promote accessible, culturally relevant, and trauma-informed responses to trauma survivors through keynotes, trainings, and webinars.
-Ms.Phoenix is a Department of Justice Office for Victims of Crime Training and Technical Assistance Center Expert Consultant and Trainer on trauma-informed services, underserved populations, and vicarious trauma prevention.
-She is also a member of Training and Mentoring Team at National Partnership to End Interpersonal Violence.
+Ms.Phoenix is a Department of Justice Office for Victims of Crime Training and Technical Assistance Center Expert Consultant and Trainer on trauma-informed services, underserved populations, and vicarious trauma prevention; a member of Training and Mentoring Team at National Partnership to End Interpersonal Violence; as well as a member and motivational speaker at Elite Speaker’s Bureau, Inc. Olga’s new book “Victim Advocate’s Guide to Wellness: Six Dimensions of Vicarious Trauma-Free Life” came out in September 2014 and is available in ebook and paperback on Amazon.com.

 Olga’s professional background is in developing, coordinating, and delivering comprehensive training curriculum to strengthen advocacy and intervention services for survivors of domestic, sexual, dating violence, and stalking.
 Her work has involved expanding community-based outreach and prevention resources for underserved populations, especially LGBTQ survivors, immigrants, and survivors with limited English proficiency, as well as helping domestic violence and sexual assault programs enhance the provision of trauma-informed services.
 Olga worked on various interpersonal violence prevention projects with the National Sexual Violence Resource Center, Centers for Disease Control and Prevention, Futures Without Violence, Legal Momentum, Workplace Response to Domestic and Sexual Violence, South Carolina Coalition Against Domestic Violence and Sexual Assault, Florida Coalition Against Domestic Violence, Pennsylvania Coalition Against Rape.